Track Orders using Geofences

 Introduction

-Geofences can be created from the dashboard using the Places Manager or by posting in the geofencing API called Geofences API.
+Places can be created from the dashboard using the Places Ops View or by posting a request using the Places API.

-Places may be set as a geoJSON point location with geofence radius, or as a polygon with geofence coordinates.
+Places can be set as a geoJSON point location with geofence radius, or as a polygon with geofence coordinates.

-The Places Manager lets you manage all your places and their geofences.
+The Places Ops View lets you manage all your places.

-The API follows geojson format for geometries.
+The Places API follows geojson format for geometries.
 GeoJSON.io has a useful tool to draw polygons.

 For all workers